8. Processing multidimensional data#

 ## [ 2, 0, 3, 1]])

-Mathematically, we can denote the above with:
+Mathematically, we can denote it by:

-For example, the element in the fourth row and the third column, \(c_{4,3}\) takes the fourth row in the left matrix \(\mathbf{a}_{4,\cdot}=[1\ 2\ 3]\) and the third column in the right matrix \(\mathbf{b}_{\cdot,3}=[0\ 1\ 3]^T\) (they are marked in bold), multiplies the corresponding elements and computes their sum, i.e., \(c_{4,3}=1\cdot 0 + 2\cdot 1 + 3\cdot 3 = 11\).
+For example, the element in the fourth row and the third column, \(c_{4,3}\) takes the fourth row in the left matrix \(\mathbf{a}_{4,\cdot}=[1\ 2\ 3]\) and the third column in the right matrix \(\mathbf{b}_{\cdot,3}=[0\ 1\ 3]^T\) (emphasised with bold), multiplies the corresponding elements, and computes their sum, i.e., \(c_{4,3}=1\cdot 0 + 2\cdot 1 + 3\cdot 3 = 11\).

 Important